blackmirag3/Classify/docs/UserGuide.md

 ### - Sort the list by latest fee payment date `sort payment`

 Sorts the masterlist of students from the oldest date to the most recent.
 When the user types list, it will generate the updated sorted list.

+### - Undo the most recent delete action `undo`

+Adds in the most recently deleted student back into the runtime database.

+### - Restore a specific deleted student `restore`

+Finds a specific deleted student and adds it back into the runtime database.

 # Usage
 //todo add usage guide for our different commands